raymondw99/DD1331/README.md

-# DD1331
+# DD1331 Fundamentals of Computer Science
-Labs in DD1331 - Fundamentals of Computer Science
+Labs 1-4 in DD1331 - Fundamentals of Computer Science